null Skip to main content

 What is a Belt Squat?

-A belt squat is a variant on a squat whereby the weight hangs from your hips through a hip squat belt instead of resting on your shoulders.
+A Leg belt is a variant on a squat whereby the weight hangs from your hips through a hip squat belt instead of resting on your shoulders.
 For individuals trying to avoid conventional barbell squats, this approach targets the legs and glutes more precisely and lessens spinal compression.

 How to Perform a Belt Squat

-1. Arrange the Belttightly round your waist with the hip squat belt.
+1. Arrange the belt tightly round your waist with the hip squat belt.

 2. Maintaining an elevated chest, lower your body into a squat.